 Layer the second half of the rice on top of the chicken.
 Drizzle the remaining 1 teaspoon of ghee, sprinkle 2 tablespoons each mint and cilantro, and the final 1/3 of the fried onions.

 Cook the Biryani

 Cover the biryani with a tight lid and cook over medium-high for 5 minutes.
-Turn the heat down to medium-low and cook for another 10 minutes.
+Turn the heat down to medium-low and cook for another 10 to 15 minutes.
 The biryani should get hot enough to steam for about 5 minutes.
 Check at the 5 minute mark to see it is steaming.
 If not, turn the heat up a bit.

 Turn the heat off and allow the biryani to rest undisturbed for 10 minutes.
 Serve with raita and a salad.

 Storing & Reheating

 The biryani will keep well in the refrigerator in an airtight container for up to 3 days.

 To reheat, spoon out the amount you will be eating.
 Sprinkle with a bit of water and reheat in the microwave.